ChidiebereMOk/Portfolio_Projects/README.md

 ## Education
-Rutgers Business School -- New Brunswick, New Jersey:
-Bachelor of Science - BS, Business Analytics and Information Technology, August 2019 - May 2023
+Rutgers Business School — New Brunswick, New Jersey Bachelor of Science - BS, Business Analytics and Information Technology, August 2019 - May 2023